infinite-binaryloop/Secure360/README.md

-# Kavach-Main
-Welcome to Kavach-Main.
+# Welcome to LogFrame Square's Secure360!

-This is the main repo
+This project strives to focus on the safety of women.